LEGISLATION & POLICY

 Business Climate & Economic Competitiveness

-East Bay EDA supports efforts to attract and retain businesses of all sizes and industry sectors to ensure that the region continues to enjoy the benefits of a diverse composition of companies and industries.
-The pandemic’s disproportionate impact on minority and women-owned small businesses and entrepreneurs point to a need for targeted support and investments, such as prioritizing outreach and technical assistance navigating available programs and resources, expanding and simplifying access to capital for business owners, assisting with new business formation and entrepreneurship, facilitating efforts to support greater equity and inclusion in contracting and procurement opportunities, increasing investment in broadband and other infrastructure, monitoring new regulations, and supporting capacity-building of small business assistance organizations.
+East Bay EDA supports efforts to attract and retain businesses of all sizes and industry sectors in our region to ensure that we continue to enjoy the benefits of a diverse composition of companies and industries.
+The pandemic’s disproportionate impact on minority and women-owned small businesses and entrepreneurs underscore the need for targeted support and investments, such as prioritizing outreach and technical assistance to facilitate connecting with available programs and resources, expanding and simplifying access to capital for business owners, assisting with new business formation and entrepreneurship, facilitating efforts to support greater equity and inclusion in contracting and procurement opportunities, increasing investment in broadband and other infrastructure, monitoring new regulations, and supporting capacity-building of small business assistance organizations.
 East Bay EDA respects and understands the importance and value of regulations governing our business climate, while also appreciating and balancing the needs of business and industry to be able to operate in our regional economy.

 Economic Empowerment, Equity & Inclusion

-East Bay EDA supports effective systemic investments that increase opportunities for economic empowerment, including advocating for programs, policies, and services that facilitate more equitable access to employment, education, housing stability, and provide other foundational elements that will improve the quality of life for all residents in our region.
+East Bay EDA supports effective systemic investments that increase opportunities for economic empowerment, including advocating for programs, policies, and services that facilitate more equitable access to employment, education, and housing, which are foundational to improving the quality of life for all residents in our region.
 This includes efforts to shrink income and wealth gaps, invest in broadband and other infrastructure, reduce poverty and homelessness, promote positive youth development, decrease community violence, reform unfair practices within our criminal justice systems, and remove other institutional and structural barriers that contribute to inequities across our region.

 Education & Workforce Development